Back to BlogSoftware Engineering

 Frameworks Rising Fast (2025-2027)

-Astro (Content-First Web)
+Astro 5 (Content-First Web)

 This is significant for marketing, content, and SEO-focused sites.
+Astro 5 added Content Layer (a universal content API) and Server Islands for partial dynamic rendering.

 The key idea: ship almost no JavaScript by default.
-Pages load blazingly fast because they're mostly static HTML with JavaScript added only where genuinely needed.
+Pages load fast because they're mostly static HTML with JavaScript added only where genuinely needed.

 Why it matters:

-• Exceptional performance out of the box
+• Exceptional performance out of the box - often 95+ Lighthouse scores with zero effort

-• Perfect for blogs, knowledge bases, documentation
+• Perfect for blogs, knowledge bases, documentation, and marketing sites

-• Works with React, Vue, or Svelte components when you need interactivity
+• Works with React, Vue, or Svelte components when you need interactivity (islands architecture)

 Best for: Content platforms, knowledge bases, SEO-heavy sites, marketing and documentation hybrids.